briennekordis/sewingTips/README.md

 # sewingTips
-generates random sewing advice using Node
+This project generates random sewing advice using Node